vulybin/QRScanner/README.md

 # QRScanner
-Simple implementation of a QR-scanner
+Simple implementation of a QR-scanner in Kotlin